 This leads to the obvious question: how do you define annual salary?
 Your salary at age 22 is different than your salary at age 35.
 Denote salary based on the amount you're getting paid at each particular age.
 In other words, if at age 35 you earn $40,000 a year, you should have $40,000 saved.
 If by age 45 you earn $50,000 a year, you should have three times that amount, or $150,000, saved.

 You Don't Know How Much Money You'll Make

 Of course, you don't know how much you'll earn a decade or two in the future.
 However, for planning purposes, you can project whether not you're on the right track.
-There are two ways to handle this: either take your current salary and add 4 percent for each year - which is inflation plus 1 percent - or pick the number that you would like to be earning by the time you turn a particular age.
+There are two ways to handle this: either take your current salary and add 4 percent for each year, which is inflation plus 1 percent, or pick the number that you would like to be earning by the time you turn a particular age.
 For example, if a person's goal is to earn $90,000 per year by the time they're 35, they'll need to start saving at a rate equivalent to that projection.

 That Seems Like a Massive Savings Rate

 These numbers may make you feel like you're being asked to save ever-increasing sums.
-In the example cited above, a person would have to save $40,000 during the first 10 working years of her life (age 25-35), followed by $90,000 during the second working decade of her life (age 35-45).
+In the example cited above, a person would have to save $40,000 during the first 10 working years of her life (age 25-35), followed by $90,000 during the second working decade of their life (age 35-45).